 The celebrant will meet with you before the funeral to find out more about the person who has died and plan the service accordingly.

-It can be difficult to talk about funerals with your family and how you’d like things to be arranged.
-A Simplicity Cremations Prepaid Funeral Plan allows you to pay for your funeral now, so you can protect your family from the financial pressures of arranging a funeral, as well as ensuring your funeral is carried out according to your wishes when the time comes.
+A Simplicity Cremations Prepaid Funeral Plan allows you to plan and pay for your funeral now, so you can protect your family from the financial pressures of arranging a funeral when the time comes, as well as ensuring your funeral is carried out according to your wishes.

 If you have specific wishes, such as a humanist funeral service, it is important you document this choice.
 You might want to think about the music you would like played, and the poems and readings you would like to be read.
 If you would like your funeral service to be led by a humanist celebrant, you should also specify this.